vmalloc/noselog/README.markdown

+# DEPRECATION NOTICE
+This package is no longer under active development.
+I myself have moved away from Nose into better testing tools, namely Pytest for unit testing and Slash for integration testing.

 # Noselog

 Noselog is a small [nose](http://nose.readthedocs.org/en/latest/) plugin that turns on logging for running tests.
 By default `nose` captures logs of running tests, but does not show them on the screen unless a failure occurrs.
 For debugging purposes, a user may want to see the logs as they run in certain situations